This article was first posted a year ago. Therefore I’ve added a couple of interesting updates. Enjoy!

 “But at the same time, it’s more important, in my opinion, that we are able to hold up actual policies that we can say connects back to her legacy.
 As opposed to us just having symbolic victories, we should also be striving to have substantive victories as well”(Whittaker).

-Finding ways to uphold policies that protect civil rights and women’s rights, as well as to play a role in devising new policies, is critical.
+Finding ways to uphold policies that protect civil rights and women’s rights, as well as playing a role in devising new policies, is critical.
 The very least we can do is stay informed and vote!

-Let’s also recognize and amplify the wave that is sweeping representation in public spaces: the steady addition of statues of women across our country!
+Let’s also recognize and amplify the changes happening in our representation in public spaces: the steady addition of statues of real women all over the world!

 Harriet Tubman is a Nasty Woman Activist for whom we are abundantly and perpetually grateful.